keith-kurak/art-thing-3/README.md

 - Use a top-level transparent modal
 - Add redirects on invalid routes (e.g., Profile in my case)
 - Otherwise, use conditionals based on auth status as needed.

+- trigger is decoupled from button - removing the trigger removes the entire screen
+- make root a stack, use presentation: transparentModal

 ### Etc.
 - Feels like I'm having to cast as `Href` everywhere, not sure why